puniverse/capsule-daemon/README.md

    - `Daemon-Log-Prefix`: the log prefix (default: app ID).
 The `capsule.daemon.logPrefix` system property can override it.
    - `Daemon-Log-Level`: the log level between `error`, `info`, `warn` and `debug` (default: `info`).
 The `capsule.daemon.logLevel` system property can override it.

+## Notes

+Launch, Java and service execution users must all be able to access the same Capsule's cache directory.
+You can set it to a commonly accessible location (for example in `/tmp/capsule`) through the `CAPSULE_CACHE_DIR` environment variable.

 ## License

     Copyright (c) 2015, Parallel Universe Software Co. and Contributors.
 All rights reserved.